-The state of the s

-By the end of primary school

-I will have read 50 books.
-3

-TES

-The state of the s 0

-@ 10 10

-Let's write Now complete the ese sentences using will have + verb in the past tense.
+By the end of primary school } I will have read 50 books.
+7 3 7 Now complete these sentences using will have + verb in the past tense.
 By this time next week, he (work) on this project for twenty days.

-By this time next year we (attend) this school for six years

-and nine months. (atteria) this school for six years
+By this time next year we (attend) this school for six years and nine months.

-B

 By this time tomorrow I (finish) my homework.
 By this time next month, I (ran) in the marathon.
-20

-V

 By Christmas, I (visit) the Kruger National Park.
+850